 Overview - 2018/2019

 You'll enter this highly competitive program after two years at Western University in the BMusA program, and you'll continue studying at both Western and Fanshawe, earning both practical and theoretical skills needed in this exciting field.
 You'll become critically aware of all aspects of music and the music industry, including audio engineering and the entertainment business.
-You'll also be able to communicate what you learn with potential clients, employers and artists.
+You'll also be able to communicate what you learn with clients, employers and artists.

 When you graduate, you'll be armed with both a Bachelor of Musical Arts degree from Western and a two-year Ontario Diploma in Music Industry Arts from Fanshawe.
 You'll also have high level performance skills in the hands-on techniques related to specific music performance, artist management, recording technologies and music and audio production.
 Take the leap and let your career hit the high notes.